ericleasemorgan/reader-sentences/README.md

 * `./bin/search.py` - given a study carrel, a query, and an integer (N), search the carrel's database and return N sentences while simultaneously caching the results in the ./etc directory

-* `./bin/search.sh` - a front-end to `./bin/search.py`; simply reformats the results into a single paragraph

 * `./bin/format.py` - takes the cached result of `./bin/search.py`, compares each sentence to it's subsequent sentence, and (usually) outputs many smaller paragraphs instead of just one

-* `./bin/format.sh` - a front-end to `./bin/search.py`; simply reformats the results to include a few blank lines for readability

 * `./bin/summarize.py` - takes the cached result of `./bin/search.py`, and uses a large-language model to summarize the cache

 * `./bin/elaborate.py` - given a query in the form of a question, uses the cached result of `./bin/search.py` to address the given question; as such, this script is a simple implemenation of a retrieval-augmented generation (RAG) application

+The following scripts are front-ends to their Python equivalents, and all they really do is add some formatting to the outputs:

+* `./bin/search.sh` - a front-end to `./bin/search.py`; simply reformats the results into a single paragraph

+* `./bin/format.sh` - a front-end to `./bin/search.py`; simply reformats the results to include a few blank lines for readability

+* `./bin/summarize.sh` - takes the cached result of `./bin/search.py`, and uses a large-language model to summarize the cache

 * `./bin/elaborate.sh` - a front-end to `./bin/elaborate.py`; simply adds a few blank lines to the output for readability purposes

 Queries can be of just about any length and require zero syntax.
 That said, it is oft-times difficult to articulate useful, meaningful, or comprehensive queries.
-The scripts below use extracted features from the given study carrel to create queries for you:
+The scripts below use extracted features from the given study carrel to create  more expressive queries for you:

 * `./bin/search-with-unigrams.sh` - given the name of a study carrel, an integer (N), and another integer (D), identifies the N-most frequent unigrams in the given carrel, uses them as the query for `./bin/search.py`, and returns D sentences